sgiehl/piwik-plugin-FlagCounter/README.md

 __The image is not displayed.
 What can I do?__

-Maybe you have some kind of access restriction for your Piwik like http auth.
+Maybe you have some kind of access restriction for your Matomo like http auth.
 The Url needs to be public accessible, or at least accessible to those, who should be able to see the counter.

 __How can I display the counter for all data in the past__